burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 constexpr int a = 12;
 constexpr int sum(int a, int b) { return a + b; }
 ```
-Also, `constexpr` is implicitly thread-safe.
+Also, importantly `constexpr` is implicitly thread-safe.

 The `constexpr` function can be run in compile time and in runtime.
 In C++20 there is a way to distinguish between compile time and runtime by using `std::is_constant_evaluated()` inside the function with `constexpr` modifier.